 The Retained Property will provide for substantial infrastructure improvements as the Property develops.
-Improvements to offsite public facilities included in the City's development impact fee structure will receive funding through impact fees, construction taxes and sales taxes.
-Where future Development Unit planning includes improvements that are part of the impact fee calculation, the future developer will receive impact fee reimbursement for improvements that are completed.
+Improvements to offsite public facilities included in the City's development fee structure will receive funding through development fees, construction taxes and sales taxes.
+Where future Development Unit planning includes improvements that are part of the development fee calculation, the future developer will receive development fee reimbursement for improvements that are completed as specified in the Development Agreement.
 Additionally, future Development Units may fund and construct certain necessary improvements within the Retained Property through one or more Community Facilities Districts ("CFDs").